springuser2014/telephony/README.md

 # Todo

-Project is now under heavy development, in next few weeks there will appear:
+Project is now under intensive development, in next few weeks there will appear:

 - Complete unit tests for core module (via JUnit).
 - Complete integration tests for web services (via Arquillian).